alexandreroman/spring-healthcheck-demo/README.md

 [Cloud Foundry](https://cloudfoundry.org) or Kubernetes.

-A Spring Boot app using `spring-boot-starter-actuator` dependency will get get an endpoint under `/actuator/health` for free, which will return a `200 OK` HTTP page when the app is ready to serve
+A Spring Boot app using `spring-boot-starter-actuator` dependency will get an endpoint under `/actuator/health` for free, which will return a `200 OK` HTTP page when the app is ready to serve
 traffic:
 ```xml